Seven Tips For Asking Sales Probing Questions

 Prefacing Your Questions

 Prospects like to know where you are headed when you are asking questions.
 In short, they want to know what your goal is or if you have some sort of hidden agenda.
 To put prospects at ease with answering your questions you can preface them.
-Prefacing your question simply means that you explain the rationale (why you are asking question) before you ask them.
+Prefacing your question simply means that you explain the rationale (why you are asking the question) before you ask them.
 This lets the prospect know that you don’t have an ulterior motive which keeps them engaged in the conversation.
 For example, you might say "Mr. Customer, to ensure we are on the same page financially and that we don't waste each other's time with candidates who are too expensive, would it be O.K for me to ask you a few questions regarding your budget?"

-What questions do you ask of your customers to learn about their needs, goals and challenges?
+What sales probing questions do you ask of your customers to learn about their needs, goals and challenges?
 What do you find most challenging about asking sales probing questions?
 Lets start a conversation in the comments section below.

 About Dan Fisher